mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## 🛡️ Purpose of the Lab

-The lab is in an isolated and controlled environment for secured cybersecurity learning and testing.
+The lab is in an isolated and controlled environment for secure cybersecurity learning and testing only.

 Activities include:
 - Network reconnaissance